charlynazzal/hyundai-maintenance/README.md

-# Hyundai Predictive Maintenance Project
+# Hyundai Predictive Maintenance Project: A Case Study

-This project attempts to build a predictive maintenance model for Hyundai vehicles using a provided dataset.
-The goal was to predict whether a vehicle would have an "Anomaly Indication" based on sensor readings and its maintenance history.
+This project documents my process of attempting to build a predictive maintenance model for Hyundai vehicles.
+The initial goal was to predict whether a vehicle would have an "Anomaly Indication" based on a provided dataset of sensor readings and maintenance history.

+Ultimately, this project serves as a practical example of a common and important scenario in data science: **sometimes, the most valuable insight is discovering that the available data is not sufficient to solve the problem.**

 ## Project Structure